aurreum/docs/_sources/openstack/openstack.md

 To configure the backup host, note that:

 - Use an independent virtual machine on OpenStack as the backup host.
 Ensure that the backup host can communicate with the ADPS.
-- Configure the `/etc/hosts endpoint` domain mapping on the backup host.
+- Ensure that the backup host can access API URL.
+If the host address in the URL is a domain name, you can configure the domain mapping in `/etc/hosts`.

 ```{only} scutech
 ![](../images/Backup_Restore/DBackup3/OpenStack/openstack_host1.png)